 Problem Statement

 When the UE sends an RRC Connection Request (Msg3), it will monitor for Msg4 in order to resolve a possible random-access contention.
 The mac-ContentionResolutionTimer starts after Msg3 transmission.
 The maximum configurable value of mac-ContentionResolutionTimer is large enough to cover the Round Trip Delay in NTN.
-However, to save UE power, the behavior of mac-ContentionResolutionTimer should be modified to support NTN.
+However, to save UE power, the behaviour of mac-ContentionResolutionTimer should be modified to support NTN.

 Solution Overview